 “What is a fillet, and what is a chamfer?”
-You’d have probably heard this question thousands of times, especially if you’re into design engineering.
-Most people tend to mix up these two phenomena when they are actually the opposite of each other.
+You have probably heard this question thousands of times, especially if you’re into design engineering.
+Most people tend to mix up these two phenomena when they are the opposite of each other.

-Knowing the difference between these two phenomena is actually one essential factor designers must consider.
-This is because the choice made will be a determinant to the part manufacture’s success or failure as the choice made will determine factors like the stress flow and concentration.
+Knowing the difference between these two phenomena is one essential factor designers must consider.
+This is because the choice made will be a determinant of the part manufacturer’s success or failure as the choice made will determine factors like the stress flow and concentration.

 This article will explain everything you need to know about the concept of fillet and chamfer.
 Also, you’ll learn their common differences, when you need them, and how to decide which to use.

 In mechanical engineering, machinists refer to a fillet as the round parts of designs either on the interior or exterior of edges.

 There are three types of fillet mechanics: miter, concave, and convex fillets.
 On the interior side, fillets are concave, while on the exterior, they are convex.
 Engineers use fillets to reduce the stress on a part.
 Hence, the fillet helps distribute stress on a larger surface, preventing the stressed part from rapid deformation.

 When the design requires eliminating sharp edges and low stress concentration, fillet engineering is the best option for machinists to utilize.